Van Hammer: Late career (2001–2003, 2009)

 After leaving WCW, Hildreth took a brief hiatus from wrestling.
 On March 16, 2001, under his Van Hammer ring name and rock star gimmick, he lost to Thrasher in a match for Maryland Championship Wrestling.
 He returned to MCW on June 9, and defeated Dino Devine.
 On December 16, he teamed with Cowboy to defeat Devine and Chad Bowman.
 In October 2001, Hammer went to Japan to wrestle a tour for Big Japan Pro Wrestling.
 On February 16, 2002, Hammer teamed with Cowboy in a rematch against Devine and Bowman, which he and Cowboy lost.
 After a year long hiatus, Van Hammer returned to MCW on July 16, 2003, at MCW's annual Shane Shamrock Memorial Cup, where he won an eight-man tag team match alongside Gillberg, Thrasher and Kelly Bell against Brock Singleton, Genesis and The Holy Rollers (Earl the Pearl and Rich Meyes).

-In 2009, Hildreth attended an MCW show where wrestler Champ Pain performed a promo calling Hildreth "washed up" and comparing him to Randy "The Ram" Robinson, the character played by Mickey Rourke in the film The Wrestler.
-In response, Hildreth entered the ring, but Champ Pain fled before a fight could break out.
-On April 11, 2009, at MCW's event Xtreme Measures, Hildreth - wrestling as "Van Hammer" - came out of retirement for one night to defeat Champ Pain.
+In 2009, Hildreth attended an MCW show where wrestler Champ Champagne performed a promo calling Hildreth "washed up" and comparing him to Randy "The Ram" Robinson, the character played by Mickey Rourke in the film The Wrestler.
+In response, Hildreth entered the ring, but Champ Champagne fled before a fight could break out.
+On April 11, 2009, at MCW's event Xtreme Measures, Hildreth – wrestling as "Van Hammer" – came out of retirement for one night to defeat Champ Champagne.

+Other media

+As Van Hammer, Hildreth appeared in the 2000 film Ready to Rumble, and was a playable character in the video games WCW/nWo Thunder and WCW/nWo Revenge.

 Legal issues

 On January 26, 2020, Hildreth was arrested in Palm Beach County, Florida, and charged with DUI and first degree felony hit and run.
 Hildreth was reported to be driving at 58 mph in a 35 mph zone when he hit a 5-year-old child who was riding a bicycle.
 The child reportedly flew on to the hood of Hildreth's car and suffered internal injuries, but ultimately survived.
-In May 2020, Hildreth pleaded guilty to both charges, and as a result was sentenced to one year of probation, one year of driver's license revocation, and he is now required to have an interlock device placed in his vehicle at all times.
+In May 2020, Hildreth pleaded guilty to both charges, and as a result was sentenced to one year of probation, one year of driver's license revocation, and he was required to have an interlock device placed in his vehicle at all times.

+Death

+Hildreth died on April 18, 2026, at the age of 66.